Follow by Email

 Now, one unfortunate side effect of this diet is that you will probably be happier, wiser, and kinder for the rest of the day.
 If you happen to find the right pâtisser, and pick just the right pastry, you may even reach Total Enlightenment.

 On Wednesday, I came close.
-The pastry was, to the un-pastry-trained eye, odd looking—a light green jumbo macaron, ornately decorated with swirly sea-foam colored cream and perfect little red raspberries.
-When I took a bite, the world froze around me.
-Suddenly everything made sense!
+The pastry, to the un-pastry-trained eye, looked odd—a light green jumbo macaron, ornately decorated with swirly sea-foam colored cream and perfect little red raspberries.
+When I took a bite, the world froze.
+Suddenly, everything made sense!
 All the world needs is Pistachio! and Raspberry! and Sugar!

 Creamy, light, airy, sweet.